razielgdn/black-and-blue-pill-plus-with-openBLT/README.md

      +/* Remap the vector table to where the vector table is located for this program. */ +SCB->VTOR = (unsigned long)&g_pfnVectors[0];
      +} /*** end of VectorBase_Config ***/

+     #ifdef  USE_FULL_ASSERT
+     /**
+     * @brief  Reports the name of the source file and the source line number
+     *         where the assert_param error has occurred.
      ```
-   - Another Solution is change  VECT_TAB_OFFSET  macro value in `system/system_stm32f1xx.c` and application initialization don't need to be updated.
+   - Another solution is to change the **VECT_TAB_OFFSET** macro value in `system/system_stm32f1xx.c`, which eliminates the need to modify the application’s startup initialization code.
      ```diff
      /*!< Uncomment the following line if you need to use external SRAM  */
      #if defined(STM32F100xE) || defined(STM32F101xE) || defined(STM32F101xG) || defined(STM32F103xE) ||   defined(STM32F103xG)